What Are The Most Common Pasta Cooking Mistakes?

 11.)
 Flinging pasta against a wall to see if it's ready

 Yet another pasta recommendation that makes absolutely no sense is to throw some pasta against a wall to see if it sticks.
 Is your kitchen wall better at taste-tasting than your own mouth?
-Trust your abilities; just try a little bit and see whether you like the texture.
+Trust your abilities; try a little and see whether you like the texture.

 12.)
 Not saving some of the starchy cooking water